duneroadrunner/SaferCPlusPlus/README.md

 The Clang/LLVM compiler provides a set of "sanitizers" that address C++ "code safety" issues.
 While they address many of the same bugs, the solutions provided by the SaferCplusPlus library and the Clang/LLVM sanitizers differ in significant ways (as of Sep 2016).
 Namely:

 - The Clang/LLVM sanitizers require modifications to the build process, not the code, whereas with SaferCplusPlus it's the other way around.
-- SaferCplusPlus (in theory) [more completely](https://en.wikipedia.org/wiki/AddressSanitizer#Limitations) solves the problem of invalid memory access , but does so by restricting what qualifies as "proper" SaferCplusPlus code.
+- SaferCplusPlus (in theory) [more completely](https://en.wikipedia.org/wiki/AddressSanitizer#Limitations) solves the problem of invalid memory access, but does so by restricting what qualifies as "proper" SaferCplusPlus code.
 - When encountering an invalid memory operation, the Clang/LLVM sanitizers terminate the executable, where SaferCplusPlus throws a (catchable) exception.
 - SaferCplusPlus requires exception handling.
 - SaferCplusPlus is portable C++ code that works on any platform, whereas Clang/LLVM sanitizers are available/maintained on a finite (but at the moment, ample) set of OS-architecture combinations.